ericchudow/Pages/saturday_night.md

 ![image-right]({{ '/images/Sukkah1.jpg' | absolute_url }}){: .align-right}
 # Dinner in the Sukkah

 We will host a dinner in our Sukkah for our out-of-town guests who would like to have a Sukkot holiday meal in the Sukkah with us.
-Please let us know if you have any food allergies or restrictions.
+Please let us know if you would like to join us and if you have any food allergies or restrictions.
 <br />
 <br />
 ## Our House